Azure/azure-iot-sdk-java/device/iot-device-client/devdoc/requirement_docs/com/microsoft/azure/iothub/transport/mqtt/mqttmessaging_requirements.md

 ## Overview

 MqttMessaging is a concrete class extending Mqtt.
-This class implements all the abstract methods from MQTT and overrides the onReconnect and onReconnectComplete events.

 ## References